 The District is a member of the CAB.
-The CAB will provide all the administrative and operating expenditures, which include the services necessary to maintain the District's administrative viability such as legal, accounting, insurance, banking, meeting expense, and other administrative expenses.
+The CAB will provide all of the operating and administrative expenditures, which include the services necessary to maintain the District's administrative viability such as legal, accounting, insurance, meeting expense, and other administrative expenditures.